paweenpit/CO553-CW1/README.md

 ## How to run the code?

-After extracting the zip, file navigate to the extracted folder in the directory
+After extracting the zip, file navigate to the extracted folder in the directory.

-To run the code that we used to calculate the result that are in the report run
+To run the code that we used to calculate the result that are in the report, run

 ```
 python3 main.py